andersinno/passari-compose/README.md

 ### 2. Build and Start the Containers

-- Copy `.env.example` to `.env` and configure the environment variables.
+- Copy `.env.defaults` to `.env` and configure the environment variables.
 - Run `docker compose up`

 ## Configuration Files